MegaByte/lighterjson/README.md

 JSON technically supports numbers of unlimited size, but due to implementation complexity, the supported exponent range is [-9223372036854775807, 9223372036854775807].

 Files must be UTF-8.
 Not all cases of ill-formed files are currently handled.
-Only works with POSIX systems currently.
 Make sure to backup before running.

+It depends on standard POSIX headers, so it works best in POSIX-compliant operating systems.
+However, it can also be built for Windows by using a Cygwin-based toolchain.

 ## Author
 Aaron Kaluszka <<megabyte@kontek.net>>